plone/plone.restapi-client/docs/actions/aliases.md

 ## Add Aliases for Multiple Pages

+### Mutation function

+Use the `createAliasesMutation` function to get the mutation for adding aliases for multiple pages.

+### Hook

-This function can be used to add aliases for multiple pages at once.
+Use the `useCreateAliases` hook to add aliases for multiple pages.

-- Function name: `createAliasesMultipleMutation`

 ### Parameters